I will view my child with love, understanding, and calm.

 I will not intimidate, if I need to shout I will do it where he cannot hear my pain, fear, or confusion.

-I will see the whole person, beyond the behaviors and defensiveness.
+I will see the whole person, beyond the behaviours and defensiveness.

 I will remember the joy of first holding him and I will look at him with love.